Overview

 Key Features of the Puget Sound Depth Map

 As Rachel Carson poignantly stated, "It is a curious situation that the sea, from which life first arose, should now be threatened by the activities of one form of that life."
+A shared Puget Sound water depth chart can help communicate where human pressures intersect with sensitive depth-based habitats.

 Importance and Applications of the Puget Sound Depth Map